histolab/histolab/examples/TCGA/README.md

 |   928c48a0-68ee-4e28-ae83-9832e52850ca   |   TCGA-CH-5753          |   TCGA-PRAD  |   70  |   ...      |   Adenocarcinoma, NOS    |       ...                  |   Radiation Therapy, NOS                  |
 | ...                 | ...                               | ...           | ...       | ...            | ...            | ...                     | ...                                                             |

+An example file is available in the current folder (i.e. `clinical_csv_example.csv`), and used as default by the script.

 ## Workflow

-:warning: Currently, the WSI collection needs to be downloaded upfront from the TCGA repository using, for example, the [gdc-client](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).
+:warning: In order to run the script, the WSI collection is required to be downloaded upfront from the TCGA repository.
+The recommended way is to use the [gdc-client](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).

 The automatic download of WSIs via the [GDC wrapper](https://github.com/histolab/gdc-api-wrapper) of histolab will be available soon.

 The `extract_tile_pw_tcga.py` will perform the following steps: